Zmyslny/laravel-inline-scripts/README.md

 - process / modify the script in a dedicated PHP class.

 Additionally - has build in **ready-to-use** scripts:
- - color scheme switching script (two states - light/dark)
+ - two states - light / dark - color scheme switching script _(+ view with icons)_
- - color scheme switching script (three states - light/dark/system)
+ - three states - light / dark / system - color scheme switching script _(+ view with icons)_
  - _more to come_

 ### Requirements